Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 ```
 **Return value**

-The function returns new PermMem pointer to an event.
+The function returns a new PermMem pointer to an event.

 ### `EventPtr_Delete`
 Alias to PermMem `free`.
 Cleans up the pointer.